 - The product reviewer is asked to provide a description of themselves, helping other customers relate and simplify buying decisions

-- When you use a search engine and look for “em cosmetics review,” multiple videos reviewing the brand and products are listed as well as product and store review articles published on popular selling websites
+- When you use a search engine and look for “em cosmetics review,” multiple videos reviewing the brand and products are listed as well as product and store review articles published on popular websites

 Community sentiment can be what makes or breaks the decision to purchase a product.